 Cold Testing Tooth Vitality

-One of the criteria that is commonly used to “prove” irreversible pulpitis is the 10 seconds of lingering pain after cold testing a tooth.
+One of the criteria that is commonly used to “consider” irreversible pulpitis is the 10 seconds of lingering pain after cold testing a tooth.

 Is cold testing pulp vitality logical and accurate?

-The 10 seconds of lingering pain is a common method and undoubtedly it identifies when a nerve is “hyperactive”.
+The 10 seconds of lingering pain is a common method suggesting a nerve is “hyperactive”.
 By hyperactivity, we mean long-lasting, continued firing of the pain nerves after the cold stimuli is removed.

 While there is no high quality research of how long is “too long,” the conventional wisdom in dentistry is if the pain lasts 10 seconds or longer after the cold is removed from a tooth, this is too long.
 Normally, when a cold test is used, this test is performed on a symptomatic tooth without signs of periapical lucency on a radiograph.